Federated Data-Efficient Instruction Tuning for Large Language Models: Introduction

+Federated learning (FL) \cite{mcmahan2017fl} has emerged as a promising solution to utilize diverse data from edge devices to tune LLMs \cite{zhang2024fedit}, especially for generalization to unseen tasks \cite{qin2024full,bai2024federated}.
+Prior FL works on LLMs mainly focus on communication and memory costs \cite{zhang2024fedit,babakniya2023slora,zhang2023-FedPETuning,che2023FedPepTAO,kuang2024federatedscope,xu2024forward,qin2024full}.
+Although these methods show promising results, our investigation reveals that they often use all local data for training \cite{qin2024full,xu2024forward,zhang2024fedit,ling2024convergence}.
+This strategy leads to many training steps, and thus causes two main issues in FL contexts:

+(1) Efficiency: It is time-consuming to train LLMs, especially when edge devices have limited GPU capacity and thus require CPU+GPU hybrid computing (Figure \ref{fig:intro:mem}), where iterating through the entire dataset may incur intolerable time consumption (Figure \ref{fig:intro:time}).
+(2) Generalization: FL clients usually hold data covering limited domains.
+Training on redundant data increases the risk of overfitting, harming generalization to unseen tasks.
+Thus, in FL, it is necessary to explore tuning LLMs using fewer representative data to improve efficiency and reduce overfitting, i.e., \emph{data-efficient instruction tuning} \cite{chen2023maybe,sachdeva2024howto}, which has been touched in centralized scenarios, e.g., tuning LLMs with only high-quality samples \cite{zhou2023lima,li2024Superfiltering,lu2023instag,cui2023ultrafeedback} or representative samples (a.k.a. coreset) \cite{chen2023maybe,wu2023self,cao2024instruction}.
+Among them, coreset-based methods usually excel in reducing data volume.

+Despite their success in centralized scenarios, applying these works to FL faces two main limitations. \textbf{(L1) Low compatibility with FL:} Some methods access all data simultaneously \cite{chen2023maybe,wu2023self,cao2024instruction}, violating FL's fundamental principle of restricting direct access to data by third parties, and thus failing to detect inter-client data redundancy. \textbf{(L2) Suboptimal data representations:} The selection of coresets significantly impacts the tuning accuracy \cite{zha2023data,wang2024survey}.
+Current methods rely on data representations from the last Transformer layer \cite{chen2023maybe,wu2023self,cao2024instruction}, which may not capture the full spectrum of features to distinguish data samples.

-Given the lack of investigation on federated data-efficiency instruction tuning and the limitations of current centralized data-efficient tuning approaches when applied to FL, we propose a novel framework of \texbl{fed}erated \texbl{h}ierarchical \texbl{d}ata \texbl{s}election, \textbf{\app}.
-To provide better data representations for coreset selection, we propose to fuse features with different abstraction levels from different Transformer layers by dimensionality reduction (L1).
-This method is integrated into \app, which first individually clusters local data in each client to several groups, identifying \emph{intra-client} data redundancy, and then sends approximate centroids of these groups to the server for another clustering to identify \emph{inter-client} data redundancy. \app takes into account the distribution of edge-side data to minimize the scale of coresets used for tuning, without directly accessing the local data (L2).
-It significantly alleviates computation costs while improving generalization to unseen tasks.
+Due to the limited research on federated data-efficient instruction tuning and the shortcomings of centralized methods in FL scenarios, we propose \textbf{\app}, a novel framework of \texbl{fed}erated \texbl{h}ierarchical \texbl{d}ata \texbl{s}election.
+It clusters local data on each client to detect \emph{intra-client} data redundancy, and then sends approximate cluster centroids to the server for further clustering to identify \emph{inter-client} data redundancy, cutting down computational costs and enhancing generalization to new tasks by taking the distribution of edge-side data without direct data access, which is compatible with FL (L1).
+Then, we propose to fuse data features from different Transformer layers, in order to provide better data representations for coreset selection (L2).